Auslander Regularity of p-adic Distribution Algebras: Dimension and duality

-As an application we prove that coadmissible modules coming from smooth or, more general, $U(\lie)$-finite $G$-representations (as studied in [ST1]) are zero-dimensional.
-We remark that over $\Q_p$, all these cases are already treated in [ST5], Sect.
-8. We start with a generalization of [loc.cit.], Prop.
-8.14. \begin{prop} Consider a $d$-dimensional locally $L$-analytic group $H$ such that $H_0$ is uniform and satisfies condition {\rm (L)} with corresponding $L$-basis $\x_1,...,\x_d$ of $\lie_L$, the Lie algebra of $H$.
+As an application we prove that coadmissible modules coming from smooth or, more general, $U(\lie)$-finite $G$-representations (as studied in \cite{ST1}) are zero-dimensional.
+These are natural generalizations of the theorems \cite{ST5}, 8.12 and 8.15.
+For the basic properties of $\C_G$ and its codimension which will be used in the following we refer to [loc.cit.]. \begin{proposition} Consider a $d$-dimensional locally $L$-analytic group $H$ which is uniform and satisfies {\rm (L)} with corresponding $L$-basis $\x_1,...,\x_d$ of $\lie_L$, the Lie algebra of $H$.
 Let $\lambda_1,...,\lambda_d$ be elements of $U(\lie_L)$, the enveloping algebra, such that $\lambda_j=P_j(\x_j)$ where $P_j$ is a nonzero polynomial in $L[X]$ with $P_j(0)=0$.
 Denote by $J$ the left ideal of $\Dh$ generated by the $\lambda_j$.
-The coadmissible module $\Dh/J$ is zero-dimensional. \end{prop} \begin{pr} Since $J$ is finitely generated the $\Dh$-modules $J$ and $\Dh/J$ are coadmissible by \cite{ST2}, Cor.
-3.4.
-It thus suffices, according to [loc.cit.], Cor.
-3.1 and Remark 3.2, to fix $r\in S(\delta)$ and prove By Lem. \ref{interim} we have with $R_1:=\Dhr,~R_0:=D_{\delta}(\Hoom,K)$ that $R_1$ is free as $R_0$-bimodule on the finite basis $\mathcal{R}$.
-Here, $m\in\N_0$ is appropriately chosen and $\mathcal{R}$ is a finite system of representatives for the cosets in $\Hoom\backslash H$ containing $1$.
-According to the proof of Cor. \ref{axiomLm} the uniform group $\Hm$ satisfies (L) with the $L$-basis $p^m\x_j$.
-Let $h_{11},...,h_{nd}$ denote the induced minimal ordered generating system for $\Hm$ and put as usual $b_j:=h_{1j}-1$.
-According to Prop. \ref{result1b} the elements $\db^\al,~\al\in\N_0^d$ are a topological $K$-basis for the Banach space $R_0$ and moreover, orthogonal with respect to $||.||^{(m)}_{\bar{\delta}}$.
+The coadmissible module $\Dh/J$ is zero-dimensional. \end{proposition} \begin{proof} Since $J$ is finitely generated the $\Dh$-modules $J$ and $\Dh/J$ are coadmissible.
+It thus suffices to fix $r\in S$ and prove By Lem. \ref{interim} we have with $R_1:=\Dhr,~R_0:=D_s(H^m,K)$ that $R_1$ is free as $R_0$-module on the finite basis $\mathcal{R}$.
+Here, $m\in\N_0$ is appropriately chosen, $s=r^{p^m}$ and $\mathcal{R}$ is a finite system of representatives for the cosets in $H/H^m$.
+According to (the proof of) Cor. \ref{axiomLm} the uniform group $H^m$ satisfies (L) with the $L$-basis $p^m\x_j$.
+Let $h_{11},...,h_{nd}$ denote the induced minimal ordered generating system for $H^m$ and put as usual $b_j:=h_{1j}-1$.
+According to Prop. \ref{result1b} the elements $\db^\al,~\al\in\N_0^d$ are a topological $K$-basis for the Banach space $R_0$ and moreover, orthogonal with respect to $||.||^{(m)}_{\bar{s}}$.
 As graded ring we have $\grd R_0=(\gor K)[\sigma(b_1),...,\sigma(b_d)]$ where $\sigma$ denotes the principal symbol map.